IanHopkinson/newsreader-demo/README.md

  A web app which demos the [NewsReader Project](https://) technology by making visualisations via the [Simple API](), developed at [ScraperWiki](https://scraperwiki.com).

+# TODO

+2. Provide a "Getting data..." notification
+4. Handle "No data" - get an internal server error when asking for data on someone who doesn't exist.

 # Workflow Overview

 * Find the most common types of actor